-This year, JUF celebrates 20 years of partnership with our Israeli Partnership Together region of Kiryat Gat, Lachish, and Shafir.
-Over the past two decades, hundreds of people-to-people cultural exchanges have occurred on both sides of the ocean through our many dynamic programs.
+This year, JUF celebrates 25 years of partnership with our Israeli Partnership Together region of Kiryat Gat, Lachish, and Shafir.
+Over the past two plus decades, hundreds of people-to-people cultural exchanges have occurred on both sides of the ocean through our many dynamic programs.
 One popular program, Kefiada, brings American college students to Israel to work as counselors at an English-language summer camp for Israeli children.
 In addition to the formal program, some of the most meaningful connections happen on the tour bus, over falafel, and at the dinner tables of Israeli host families.

 Below, an Israeli host mom-and an American college student she hosted-both share what participating in this program has meant to them.